Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Formal background

-We say that variables $X_i$ and $X_j$ are conditionally independent given a set of variables $\textbf{Y} \subset \textbf{X}$ if $P(X_i | X_j, \textbf{Y}) = P(X_i | \textbf{Y})$.
-In this work, we consider the BN as a stable component and its construction and updating is not part of the objective of this paper.
-The BN is passed as a parameter to our detection module.
-It is used only to represent dependencies between observations and to compute the conditional probability of one node, given values assigned to the other attributes.
+In this work, we consider the CBN as a stable component and its construction and updating is not part of the aim of this paper.
+The CBN is passed as a parameter to our detection module.
+It is used only to represent causal dependencies between observations and to compute the conditional probability of one node, given values assigned to the other attributes.

 In order to restrict the obsolete observations search set, we will later use the idea of a Markov boundary of a node $X_i$ in a BN and the concept of \emph{active path} that creates dependencies between nodes.
+These concepts also remain valid when we approach CBN.

-The \emph{Markov boundary} of a node $X_i$ is a subset of nodes that "prevents" $X_i$ from being affected by any node outside the boundary.
+The \emph{Markov boundary} \cite{pearlbayesian} of a node $X_i$ is a subset of nodes that "prevents" $X_i$ from being affected by any node outside the boundary.
 One of $X_i$'s Markov boundaries is its Markov blanket.

-The \emph{Markov blanket}, MB($X_i$), of a node $X_i$ represents the union of $X_i$'s parents, $X_i$'s children, and $X_i$'s spouses (the parents of $X_i$'s children deprived of $X_i$).

-So in the case of complete information, when computing the conditional probability of a given node $X_i$, MB($X_i$) forms a natural feature selection, as all features outside the Markov blanket can be safely deleted from the BN.
-This can often produce a much smaller BN without compromising the computing accuracy.
+The \emph{Markov blanket}, MB($X_i$), of a node $X_i$ is unique and comprises $X_i$'s parents (direct causes), $X_i$'s children (direct effects), and $X_i$'s spouses (i.e., other parents of the node’s children) in the CBN.
+So with complete information, when computing the conditional probability of a node $X_i$, MB($X_i$) forms a natural feature selection, as all features outside the Markov blanket can be safely deleted from the CBN.
+This can often produce a much smaller CBN without compromising the computing accuracy.